bloch-elkouby-lab/website/team/contact.md

 Applications will be reviewed on a rolling basis.

-## International Students

-The lab cannot sponsor H-1B visas.
-Applicants who are not US citizens or greencard holders must obtain employment authorization themselves before they can participate in the lab work.
-The lab can support students with F-1 visas to obtain employment authorization through OPT or CPT.

-The lab cannot sponsor the OPT STEM extension unless the individual is promoted to a lab manager or research coordinator position, and external funding is secured.

 ## Application Instructions
 Please title your email "RA Application: [Your Name]" (e.g., "RA Application: Jimmy P. Chen") and include the following materials: